 Rather than the disappointment disheartening your children and causing them to feel bad about themselves, you can help your children use the experience to affirm their capabilities by showing them that they can conquer their past failures.

 For example, if your child is struggling in their sport, you can tell her how common it is for young athletes to reach plateaus and how these "flat spots" in their progress are necessary and usually a prelude to another period of improvement.
 You can also encourage her to keep working hard and express your confidence that her progress will continue.

 How You Respond to Your Children's Disappointment

-Your attitude toward your children's inevitable disappointments will influence how they responds to life's obstacles.
-If you also react with disappointment, you placing on their shoulders the burden of double disappointment: theirs and the realization that they have let you down.
+Your attitude toward your children's inevitable disappointments will influence how they respond to life's obstacles.
+If you also react with disappointment, you place on their shoulders the burden of double disappointment: theirs and the realization that they have let you down.

 Here are some suggestions on how to respond to your children's disappointments:

 - Allow your children to feel disappointment about the setback;

 - Don't "spin" the situation to make your children feel better;

 - Support your children, but don't give them a consolation prize;